prasannavl/icomponent/packages/icomponent/README.md

 - **`attributesChanged` not fired**

 Set `YourComponent.observedAttributes = ["my", "attrs"];`, since Custom Elements are required to set that static property as per the DOM specifications.
 Please take a look at the custom elements API spec for more information.

-- **Element not yet rendered inside the `connected` method**

-The connected callback does not imply loaded.
-It just implies that the component is now in the DOM tree.
-So, if a render is desired before any other action is performed, simply call `render` which will immediately finish rendering.
-The default action of connected is to `queueRender`, so that a render is performed, but the component will not be loaded by the time connected method is called.

-This provides the advantage of being lazy, and having the flexibility to act both ways.

 - **Uncaught TypeError: Class constructor Component cannot be invoked without 'new'**